 The first Research IT club of 2020 takes place next month on the 12th of Feb.
 Come along to see our services in action through researcher presentations and to hear the latest research IT news.
-The February presentations see Velson Horie from Manchester Museum describe online image comparison software and accompanying website produced for him by Research IT.
+The February event sees Velson Horie from Manchester Museum describe online image comparison software and accompanying website produced for him by Research IT.
 Register now to attend on the 12th.

 Research IT will be supporting a new 3D, large-scale visualisation facility in The Alliance Manchester Business School.
 Not only will we be supplying our expertise by supporting the facility, but we will also be working to integrate it with the rest of the computational infrastructure at the University.